Main aim

 Authentic practice

-• Ss circulate and ask and answer questions based on prompts
+- Ss circulate and ask and answer questions based

 S-S-S